doncandela/mgah/mgah.md

 #### GPUs<a id="gpus"></a>

 A more detailed version of this table is in the section [A few of NVDIA's many GPUS, with test results](#gpu-list) below.
 The GPUs in candela-20 and candela-21 were actually EVGA models equivalent to the NVIDIA models listed here.
+Limited information on other GPUs available on the Unity cluster is in the section [Picking a GPU on Unity](#pick-gpu) below.

 | NVIDIA Model: | GeForce GTX 1050 Ti | GeForce GTX 1660 | Tesla T4                     | Tesla V100 DGXS    | Tesla A100 SMX4    | Hopper H100 SXM5 |
 | ------------- | ------------------- | ---------------- | ---------------------------- | ------------------ | ------------------ | ---------------- |